jhipster/jhipster-sample-app-react/README.md

 </script>
 ```

-Note: [Workbox](https://developers.google.com/web/tools/workbox/) powers JHipster's service worker.
+Note: [Workbox](https://developer.chrome.com/docs/workbox) powers JHipster's service worker.
 It dynamically generates the `service-worker.js` file.

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][] library as a runtime dependency of your application, you would run the following command:

 ```
 ./npmw install --save --save-exact leaflet
 ```

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:
+To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run the following command:

 ```
 ./npmw install --save-dev --save-exact @types/leaflet